The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces

 \section{Second order self-energy}

 We provide here details about the perturbative treatment of the multi-orbital electronic system.
 We use the Keldysh Green's functions formalism \cite{bookStefanucci}.
-The self-energy, up to second order can be schematically expressed with the Feynman diagrams
+The self-energy, up to second order can be schematically expressed using skeleton Feynman diagrams

-where the dots represents space-(contour time) coordinates, the straight line represents the Green's function and the wiggly lines represents the interaction.
+where the dots represents space-(contour time) coordinates, the straight line represents the dressed Green's function and the wiggly lines represents the interaction.
 Converted into equations these diagrams give four contributions to the self-energy

 In the specific case of the Hubbard model, the interaction matrix $\tilde{U}$ is time and momentum independent and we refer to it as $U$ in the main text.
 Additionally, the Hubbard $U$ matrix is also spin independent, but, in this appendix, we keep the spin indices in accordance with the most general notation.\\ After applying the Langreth rules \cite{bookStefanucci} and performing the Fourier transform we obtain the first order terms